Fearester2008/psych-engine-wiki/LUA-Script-API:-Custom-Text.md

 Gets text object's text at the specified tag

 ### getTextSize(tag:String)
-Gets text object's font at the specified tag
+Gets text object's size at the specified tag

 ### getTextFont(tag:String)
 Gets text object's font at the specified tag